Dr. Donald R. Eastman III's Remarks

 Dr. Donald R. Eastman III

-Ladies and gentlemen, members of the Class of 2013, and transfer students, welcome to Eckerd College.
-Welcome also to your parents, brothers and sisters, grandparents, friends, and other guests.
+Ladies and gentlemen, members of the class of 2012, welcome to the Eckerd College community.
+Welcome also to your parents, brothers and sisters, grandparents, friends and other guests.
 This ceremony marks your rite of passage into membership in this unique community.

-You already know that Eckerd College is unique – because you are here.
-You had lots of options – and you chose this special place.
-You didn't choose Eckerd because it was easy, or easy to get to, or because half your high school class was already coming here, or because of our football team (although we are still undefeated since our founding in 1958!).
-You chose to come to Eckerd College from a dozen countries and 40 states because you figured out, one way or another, by web, word of mouth, campus visit, or intuition, that the Eckerd experience is one of the most compelling educational adventures in the world today.
+You already know that Eckerd College is unique - because you are here.
+You had lots of options - and you chose this special place.
+You didn't choose Eckerd because it was easy, or easy to get to, or because half your high school class was already coming here, or because of our football team (although we are still undefeated after 49 years!)
+You chose to come to Eckerd College from some nine countries and 39 states because you figured out, one way or another, by web, or word of mouth, or campus visit, or intuition, that the Eckerd experience is one of the most compelling educational adventures in the world today.

 That experience is global.
-A large number of your classmates are from other countries, and Eckerd ranks among the top colleges in the nation in the percentage of students who study abroad.
+A large number of your classmates are from other countries, and Eckerd leads the nation in the percentage of students who study abroad.
 The international dimension and perspective are vital to all of our academic and extracurricular programs.

 The Eckerd experience is spiritual.
 We believe that the mind and the body and the spirit all benefit from higher education.
 Our job is not to provide or confirm the easy answers, the pat formulas you learned in Sunday school at age nine, any more than it is to review what you learned in third grade arithmetic.
 A mature, educated spiritual life is much more complex than that.
 Our job is to ask the important questions, to begin the nuanced arguments, about what is true, what is valuable, what is to be done in order to lead a meaningful life.
 Your job is to learn how to develop and test and confirm your own answers.

 The Eckerd experience is environmental.
-Many of the most pressing social, economic, political, and moral issues of this new century have to do with the environment, and our particular location here on the Gulf of Mexico especially enriches that dimension of the College.
+Many in the Eckerd community believe that the most pressing social, economic, political, and moral issues of this new century have to do with the environment, and our particular location here on the Gulf of Mexico especially enriches that dimension of the College.

 And the Eckerd experience is personal.
-The personal relationship between teachers and students is the signature of Eckerd College, and most of you will come to treasure it increasingly every day of your lives as students, and for long afterward.
+The personal relationship between teachers and students is the signature of Eckerd College, and most of you will come to treasure it increasingly every day of your life as a student, and for long afterward.

 Residential, global, spiritual, environmental, personal: These are the key notes of the Eckerd experience.

-In a very real sense, while you have put yourself in our hands during your years at Eckerd College, we are much more in your hands than you are in ours.
+In a very real sense, while you have put yourself in our hands for the next four years, we are much more in your hands than you are in ours.
 We will work to be worthy of your trust; we will try to clarify your questions and respond honestly.
 We will share with you what we have learned about things that endure and things that pass away.

 A few years back, Stanford Professor John Gardner wrote: